 We further analyze the effectiveness of \toolname's integer bug hardening by extending our dataset to all contracts of the original OSIRIS dataset~\cite{Ferreira_Torres2018osiris}.
 134 vulnerable contracts were deemed suitable for our experiment based on our criteria list described in~\Cref{sec:evaluation}.
-To accurately perform this experiment, we need to ensure that OSIRIS does not report integer vulnerabilities for vulnerable code that is protected by \toolname's inserted hardening checks.
-Recall that our implementation for integer vulnerabilities (see Section~\ref{sec:io-hardening}) does not remove the vulnerability but rather inserts runtime checks that prevent exploitation of the vulnerability.
-In \Cref{appendix:iorc}, we demonstrate how we carefully sort out OSIRIS alarms for non-exploitable vulnerabilities.
-Our evaluation results show that none of hardened contracts raised an alarm---thereby demonstrating the effectiveness of automated integer bug hardening with \toolname.
+To accurately perform this experiment, we need to ensure that OSIRIS does not report integer vulnerabilities for vulnerable code that is protected by \toolname's inserted hardening checks, because our implementation for integer vulnerabilities does not remove the vulnerability but rather inserts runtime checks that prevent exploitation.
+Hence, we carefully sort out OSIRIS alarms for non-exploitable vulnerabilities.
+Our evaluation results show that none of hardened contracts raised an alarm, which demonstrates the effectiveness of automated integer bug hardening with \toolname.

-\paragraph{Reentrancy Hardening.} For this experiment, we selected 5~contracts from the Sereum dataset~\cite{sereum} where the following conditions are met: \begin{inparaenum}[(a)] \item source code is available, \item the contract uses a HCC-compatible solidity version and \item we manually identified at least one true attack transaction, i.e., the contract is not a Sereum~\cite{sereum} false alarm. \end{inparaenum} Additionally, we included all contracts susceptible to reentrancy from the recent Ever-Evolving Game~\cite{yinzhi2020everevolvinggame} dataset.
+\paragraph{Reentrancy Hardening.} For this experiment, we selected 5~contracts from the Sereum dataset~\cite{sereum} meeting the following conditions: \begin{inparaenum}[(a)] \item source code is available, \item the contract uses a HCC-compatible solidity version, and \item we manually identified at least one true attack transaction, i.e., the contract is not a false positive. \end{inparaenum} Additionally, we included all contracts susceptible to reentrancy from the Ever-Evolving Game~\cite{yinzhi2020everevolvinggame} dataset.
 We hardened the contracts against reentrancy bugs with \toolname and compile the hardened source code to bytecode using the standard Solidity compiler.